testit-tms/adapters-js/testit-adapter-codecept/README.md

 Methods can be used to specify information about autotest.

 Description of metadata methods:
-- `workItemIds` - linking an autotest to a test case
+- `workItemIds` - a method that links autotests with manual tests.
+Receives the array of manual tests' IDs
-- `displayName` - name of the autotest in the Test IT system (can be replaced with documentation strings)
+- `displayName` - internal autotest name (used in Test IT)
-- `externalId` - ID of the autotest within the project in the Test IT System
+- `externalId` - unique internal autotest ID (used in Test IT)
-- `title` - title in the autotest card
+- `title` - autotest name specified in the autotest card.
+If not specified, the name from the displayName method is used
-- `description` - description in the autotest card
+- `description` - autotest description specified in the autotest card
-- `labels` - tags in the work item
+- `labels` - tags listed in the autotest card
-- `link` - links in the autotest card
+- `link` - links listed in the autotest card
 - `namespace` - directory in the TMS system
 - `classname` - subdirectory in the TMS system